-An additional three preparatory courses might be required to provide the needed baseskills for those students who have not successfully completed the following undergraduate equivalencies: 6 credits in accounting (3 credits in Accounting Principles I, and 3 credits in Accounting Principles II), 6 credits in economics (3 credits in Microeconomics, and 3 credits in Macroeconomics), and 3 credits in business statistics.
+An additional three preparatory courses might be required to provide the needed baseskills for those students who have not successfully completed the following undergraduate equivalencies: 6 credits in accounting (3 credits in Accounting Principles I, and 3 credits in Accounting Principles II), 6 credits in economics (3 credits in Microeconomics, and 3 credits in Macroeconomics).
 Preparatory courses are offered in a three (3) semester hour, self-paced, independent-study format.